Destroying or Damaging Property

 - Can they prove that you gained anything?

-The maximum penalty for destroying or damaging property is level 5 imprisonment (10 years).
+The maximum penalty for destroying or damaging property (s197 of the Crimes Act 1958) is level 5 imprisonment (10 years).

 The maximum penalty for destroying or damaging property and endangering the life of another person is level 4 imprisonment (15 years); and for gaining a benefit is level 5 imprisonment (10 years).